Healthy Homes Assessment Jervoistown

 What We Do

-As building inspectors, we handle all issues of professional house inspections.
-We are here to make sure that you make the best decision when purchasing your next property.
+As building inspectors, we are experts in all elements that come with expert house examinations.
+We are there to ensure you make the right choice when it comes to purchasing your next property.

-We take your investment seriously, and undertake detailed checks to make sure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the exciting aspects of owning or purchasing an home.
+We take your investment seriously and conduct detailed checks to ensure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the enjoyable aspects of buying or owning your own house.

-We are specialised in a range of services to make sure that you are fully aware of the state of any property you might be looking to purchase or sell along with other services.
+We are specialised in a range of solutions to make sure that you are fully updated on the condition of any property you may be contemplating buying or selling and also other solutions.

-With our systemised approach to your inspection of your home and the latest software technology which includes digital photos in your Report, you are able to actually see any issues that may be discovered.
-With our comprehensive report, it is no wonder that we get so many clients recommending our service to family and friends.
+With our systemised approach to your property inspection and the most up-to-date software technology with digital photos embedded into your document, you can actually see any issues that could be found.
+Thanks to our detailed report, it’s easy to understand why we receive so many clients who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports